 Digital machines print anything we dream up and design.
 If you can make or find an image, you can cut it.

-Free designs can often be found online and the machines are typically light-weight and compact.
+Free designs (with detailed instructions) can often be found online and the machines are typically light-weight and compact.
 Some models such as the Silhouette Cameo 3 can directly scan in designs to be cut.

 (If you’re looking for examples, check out my free SVG file collection for Cricut & Silhouette)